bcaro/wifilightV2-doc/docs/en_US/index.md

 For most sonoff devices the subtype is found, in other cases sonoff basic is chosen by the plugin, you can change the subtype without losing the ApiKey and deviceID.

+For multi-channel peripherals, put 1 for the channel of the peripheral found, duplicate it and give it as channel number 2, etc. to create as many wifilightV2 devices as there are channels.

 If a device with the same deviceID already exists, the inclusion will not occur.
 You can modify the deviceID to force the creation of a duplicate.

 Remarks :